diegomarquez/side-scrolling-shooting-game/README.md

 		- It is not serialized
 		- It does show up in the main UI, but it is disabled
 		- It's main purpose is letting the user know which part of the world is in view
+	- Accordion for viewports, or just a way to hide the bulk of the configuration
-	- Accordion with viewports
+	- Sort viewports.
+Sortable list with the viewport-editor-ui elements
-	- Sort viewports
+	- New viewports need to setup their masonry containers

 	- Complete TODO in keyboard.js